 For years, Alex Jones and InfoWars have shocked the world with malicious false statements about national tragedies, including the school shootings at Sandy Hook Elementary School in Newtown, Connecticut, and Stoneman Douglas High School in Parkland, Florida.
 Now, Farrar & Ball attorneys are helping the victims of those false statements fight back.

-In the interest of public transparency, Farrar & Ball is providing open access to all legal pleadings filed in these cases, as well key documents and evidence produced in the lawsuit.
+In the interest of public transparency, Farrar & Ball is providing open access to all legal pleadings filed in these cases.

 - November 14 2018 Appellants Brief Pozner

 - August 30 2018 Court Order Denying Motion to Dismiss

 - August 21 2018 Fred Zipp Affidavit

 - August 30 2018 Hearing Transcript